Eating Disorders Prevention

 What is the primary prevention of eating disorders?

 According to the National Eating Disorders Collaboration, “Primary prevention interventions aim to prevent the onset or development of an eating disorder.”
-Primary prevention goals include improving general health, self-esteem, and positive body image, as well as enhancing media literacy and reducing bullying, particularly weight-based teasing.
+Primary eating disorder prevention goals include improving general health, self-esteem, and positive body image, as well as enhancing media literacy and reducing bullying, particularly weight-based teasing.
 These interventions can promote self-awareness and knowledge about one’s risk factor profile.
 They are often aimed at young people, as they tend to be the demographic most likely to develop eating disorders.

 How can you manage an eating disorder?